 Jon Henes is recognized as one of the nation's top restructuring lawyers.
 Jon has led some of the most complex restructurings in the United States and abroad in a variety of industries, including media, chemicals, energy, manufacturing, real estate, retail and telecommunications.
 Jon's experience is deep and diverse as he has represented debtors (including portfolio, privately-held and public companies), creditors' committees and distressed investors (including hedge funds, private equity funds and companies) in acquisitions, restructurings and bankruptcy cases; advised boards of directors and senior managers of financially troubled companies regarding fiduciary duties and restructuring strategies; provided advice in connection with legacy, environmental, mass tort, retiree and pension liabilities of financially troubled companies; and advised investors in connection with the purchase of distressed assets and securities.

-Chambers USA, America's Leading Lawyers for Business, has listed Jon as a leading lawyer for the past four years, noting that Jon "has good judgment and is good on his feet in court," has "fantastic stature in the market," is "one of the sector's future leaders," is "a real hands-on and roll-up-your-sleeves attorney who has terrific negotiation skills" and is "astonishingly knowledgeable and determined."
+Chambers USA, America's Leading Lawyers for Business, has listed Jon as a leading lawyer every year since 2009, noting that Jon "has good judgment and is good on his feet in court," has "fantastic stature in the market," is "a real hands-on and roll-up-your-sleeves attorney who has terrific negotiation skills" and is "astonishingly knowledgeable and determined."
 Jon was distinguished as one of The Best Lawyers in America for 2013 and 2014 in the fields of bankruptcy and creditor debtor rights/insolvency and reorganization law and litigation - bankruptcy.
 In 2012, Jon was selected as one of Cardozo's Alumni of the Year.
 Jon was also profiled in BISNOW and as one of eight deal lawyers in The Deal magazine in an article entitled "On Yelling, Screaming and Understanding."
 In addition, Jon was recently selected as a leading lawyer in the 2009 edition of IFLR1000: Guide to the World's Leading Financial Law Firms, by Super Lawyers as a New York Super Lawyer, and in 2005, as one of the nation's outstanding young restructuring lawyers by Turnarounds & Workouts.
 Jon's work was also recently recognized by the Turnaround Management Association, which selected the Wellman restructuring as its 2009 Large Turnaround of the Year.